Major muscles involved: Anterior and medial deltoids, triceps brachii

 Starting position (athlete):

-Assume a supine position on a bench in the five-point body contact position.
+Lie supine on a bench in the five-point body contact position.

 Grasp the bar from the spotter with a closed, pronated grip about 12 inches (30 cm) wide.